kinjalmore/mortgage-calculator/README.md

-Mortage Calculator Project using Selenium Webdriver, TestNG and Maven
+Mortgage calculator project using Selenium Webdriver, TestNG and Maven.

+# Prerequisites
+- Java
+- Eclipse
+- Maven (if using eclipse, install Maven Integration for Eclipse)
+- TestNG (if using eclipse, install TestNG Integration for Eclipse)

+# Getting Started
 To get right up and started, you can download the project (zip) or you can checkout the project from github.

-Prerequisites
-Maven (if using eclipse, install Maven Integration for Eclipse) TestNG (if using eclipse, install TestNG Integration for Eclipse) Java
-WebDriver (Chrome, Firefox, IE, etc)

-To run on Chrome
-Install ChromeDriver
+import project as existing maven project.

-Installation
+# Installation
-go to the project folder and open base.java
-- Add data.properties path to FileInputStream

-To run on chrome
-- Add install chromedriverpath to base.java
+- On successful import, the project will build and install all the dependencies

-Test
+# Test
-Run test as TestNG Test
+Select the test to run as TestNG Test